PacktPublishing/Django-in-Production/Chapter06/README.md

     },
 }
 ```
+> [!NOTE]
+> We are not using the default logging configuration.
+We are using our own custom log handler class configuration.
+> The default logging configuration provided by Python `logging.handlers.RotatingFileHandler` would not create the `log` folder automatically.

-Log files would be created in the `log` folder, so we need to create the `log` folder manually.
-If we want to automatically create the `log` folder, we can add the following code 'common/custom_log_handler.py' file
+> Log files would be created in the `log` folder, so we need to create the `log` folder manually.

+We want to automatically create the `log` folder, we can add the following code to `common/custom_log_handler.py` file
 ```python
 import os
 from logging.handlers import RotatingFileHandler